DIGIT-UK/frustum-pointnets/app/README.md

 # TODO

-- [ ] Further clean up, removing loading data from pickle

-- [ ] Wrap up with ROS
+- [ ] Adding frustum proposal part

 - [ ] Rewrite py_func part so that this graph can be frozen